Destinations Italy Milan & Lakes

 The City

-Milan, by neighborhood.
+Milan, by neighborhood

-Six neighborhoods that matter, in the order you'd actually use them.
+Six neighborhoods that matter, in the order you'd use them.
 Stay in Brera if it's your first time.
 Stay in Porta Venezia if it's your second.
 The rest is where you'll spend your evenings, regardless.

 Brera